Rashmi2715/Blockchain-Final-Project/README.md

 # 🌟 Blockchain-Based Skill & Work Experience Verification System 🌟

 ## 🚀 Overview
-This project is a **Blockchain-Based Skill and Work Experience Verification System** designed to securely validate individuals' skills and work experience.
+This project is a **Blockchain-Based Skill and Work Experience Certification System** designed to securely validate individuals' skills and work experience.
 By leveraging blockchain technology, we ensure transparency, immutability, and trust in the verification process.

 ## ✨ Features
 - 🛡️ **Decentralized Platform:** Built on blockchain to prevent tampering and ensure data integrity.